home-climate-control/dz/docs/hardware/zigbee.md

 * Working [Zigbee2MQTT](https://www.zigbee2mqtt.io/) installation.

+## DO NOT USE

+* [Aqara Temperature and Humidity Sensor, a.k.a.
+Xiaomi WSDCGQ11LM](https://www.zigbee2mqtt.io/devices/WSDCGQ11LM.html) - while there's nothing wrong with this device per se, it is not configurable and is absolutely unfit to produce acceptable control quality.
+To give you a rough idea, 24 hours of measurements produced samples with time gaps of average value of around 890 seconds (almost 15 minutes), median value of 760 seconds, and standard deviation of about 760 seconds.

 ## Recommended

 * [Sonoff SNZB-02](https://www.zigbee2mqtt.io/devices/SNZB-02_EFEKTA.html) - excellent battery life even when configured for short poll interval.